linxside/ncdapi/README.md

 This script is currently unmaintained.
 Due to the fact that changes need at least 10 minutes to be applied and the api still does not support setting a ttl per record.

+> [!IMPORTANT]
+> This repo was archived, because the client uses an old API.
+The entire DNS infrastructure and API could hopefully be replaced by an excellent one in 2024.

 ## WARNING
 This client is well tested, but it is possible that some actions provoke a bug, so the use of this client is on your own risk and may result in lost of your zone data.